-20. Record Keeping
+19. Record Keeping

-- 20.1.
-All records created in accordance with this policy are managed in accordance with the School's policies that apply to the retention and destruction of records. - 20.2.
-All matters arising from this policy involving a child protection issue will be recorded and dealt with under the School's Child Protection and Safeguarding policy. - 20.3.
+All records created in accordance with this policy are managed in accordance with the School's policies that apply to the retention and destruction of records.

+All matters arising from this policy involving a child protection issue will be recorded and dealt with under the School's Child Protection and Safeguarding policy.

 The information created in connection with this policy may contain personal data.
 The School's use of this personal data will be in accordance with data protection law.
 The School has published a privacy notice on its website which explains how the School will use personal data.

-21. Roles and Responsibilities
+20. Roles and Responsibilities

-21.1.
 The governing board

-21.1.1.
 The governing board has delegated approval of this policy to the Education Committee and will hold the Head to account for the implementation of this policy.

-21.2.
 The Head

-- 21.2.1.
-The Head is responsible for ensuring RSE is taught consistently across the School, and for managing requests to withdraw pupils from the non-statutory and non-science components of RSE (see paragraph 18). - 21.3.
-The roles with responsibility for RSE, PSHEE, science and other relevant subject leaders are as follows: - 21.3.1.
-Deputy Head (Pastoral) and Director of Curriculum; - 21.3.2.
-Head of PSHEE, Head of Science, Head of TPR and Heads of each school section; - 21.4.
-They will ensure that: - 21.4.1. all Schemes of Work are reviewed on a regular basis to assess the content and that the content as defined within the policy is accurate and conforms to current guidance; - 21.4.2. colleagues within their department or staff delivering this curriculum are familiar with this policy and ensure that delivery conforms to the guidelines set down in the policy and its appendices; - 21.4.3. staff teaching any part of this programme are asked to review content and delivery.
-The outcomes of this evaluation are used to inform future amendments to the teaching programme, consultation with parents and any training and development needs; - 21.4.4. any review of the programme includes an opportunity for the views of parents to be considered;

-21.4.5. the content of all outside agencies' presentations is evaluated to ensure that it is in line with this policy.
+The Head is responsible for ensuring RSE is taught consistently across the School, and for managing requests to withdraw pupils from the non-statutory and non-science components of RSE (see paragraph 18).

+The roles with responsibility for RSE, PSHEE, science and other relevant subject leaders are as follows:

+- Deputy Head (Pastoral), Deputy Head (Academic) and Assistant Head - Head of Science, Head of TPR and Heads of each school section;

+They will ensure that:

+- all Schemes of Work are reviewed on a regular basis to assess the content and that the content as defined within the policy is accurate and conforms to current guidance; - colleagues within their department or staff delivering this curriculum are familiar with this policy and ensure that delivery conforms to the guidelines set down in the policy and its appendices; - staff teaching any part of this programme are asked to review content and delivery.
+The outcomes of this evaluation are used to inform future amendments to the teaching programme, consultation with parents and any training and development needs; - any review of the programme includes an opportunity for the views of parents and pupils to be considered; - o with any new or material changes to the policy parents will be consulted; - the content of all outside agencies' presentations is evaluated to ensure that it is in line with this policy.